chrispwolf/night-tripper-platen/content/chapters/Rules for Play/core.md

 ## Fundamentals
 A collection of rules and procedures for interstellar adventure role-play campaigns.
 For one referee and any number of players; three to five being a good range.

-The referee creates several worlds stocked with opportunities to pursue and dangers to surmount.
+The referee creates several worlds stocked with opportunities to pursue, dangers to surmount, and organizations pursuing their own ends.
 During play, the referee describes environments and the actions of non-player characters and creatures.
 The players describe their characters' actions, and the referee adjudicates outcomes.
-Rules assist this process by injecting unpredictablility or impartiality when desirable.

 To play you will need at least two six-sided dice (d6), index cards, and pencils.